Tourism’s Contribution To Philippines GDP The Lowest In 3 Years

 Thank you for reading.
 If you find this article engaging, please click the like button below, share this article to others and also please consider making a donation to support my publishing.
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
 Feel free to contact me with a private message.
 Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @CarloCarrascoPH as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram athttps://www.instagram.com/authorcarlocarrasco

 Let me end this piece by asking you readers: If you are a resident of Las Piñas City, what is your reaction to this development?
-Do you personally know any local senior citizens who received their respective social pension fund?
+Do you think the City Government and the CENRO are doing good enough to prevent flooding this new rainy season?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.